saltict/availproject.github.io/docs/join-the-network/run-avail/validator.md

 First, explore running a full node as per the [Full Node](/join-the-network/run-avail/full-node-setup) instructions.
+This is to familiarise yourself with running a node.

-Simply adding the `--validator` option to the command will enable validator mode.
+To run a validator the command line is the same and requires the addition of the `--validator` option to the command.

 For example: